Skip to main content

 PlayZone follows a consistent editorial process for every game and article we publish.
 This process exists to ensure that every piece of content on the site is genuinely useful to readers and players, not just keyword-stuffed filler designed to game search rankings.

-- Technical testing.
-We load the game in Chrome, Firefox, Safari, and mobile Chrome on a budget Android device.
-It must load in under 2 seconds and maintain 60fps on the budget device before we consider it.
+3. Technical testing.
+I load the game in Chrome, Firefox, Safari, and mobile Chrome on a budget Android device.
+It must load in under 2 seconds and hold a smooth frame rate on the budget device before it ships.

-- Gameplay assessment.
-I personally play each game for at least ten hours.
-This is not negotiable — I need to understand the depth of the game before I can write about it honestly.
+4. Gameplay assessment.
+I play each game thoroughly, often over several sessions, before writing about it, because I need to understand the depth of a game to write about it honestly.

 How We Write Guides